 - 47 The moment at which Rubens returned to Antwerp did not mark an abrupt boundary in his artistic development; he continued to test new ways of depicting subjects he had explored earlier in Italy.
 In these explorations, he drew freely on his own work as well as on the art of his predecessors, with motifs reappearing and being transformed over the course of years.
 While many motifs would have been recorded in his notebooks as individual figures, to be later recombined in possible compositions, he also seems to have kept access to some of his paintings and used these to build on his earlier ideas. - 48 A challenge Rubens undertook repeatedly throughout his career, both in Italy and in Antwerp, was to articulate compositions of tightly interwoven figures and animals.
-Julius Held outlined the complicated relationships among works with subjects depicting tangled masses of men and falling horses that he dated to 1610-12, shortly after Rubens had returned from Italy.
-As in The Fall of Phaeton, each narrative called for dense groupings of struggling figures and horses, and in each a stricken protagonist was illuminated by beams of light manifesting the intervention of divine force into human concerns.
+Julius Held outlined the complicated relationships among works with subjects depicting tangled masses of men and falling horses that he dated to 1610-12, shortly after Rubens had returned from Italy.71 As in The Fall of Phaeton, each narrative called for dense groupings of struggling figures and horses, and in each a stricken protagonist was illuminated by beams of light manifesting the intervention of divine force into human concerns. - 49 Rubens had already painted a Conversion of Saint Paul at least ten years before, depicting the moment that the future apostle, then known as Saul, was struck from his horse by a blinding light, to the terror and confusion of his followers (fig. 46).72 That early Conversion was either among the paintings that Rubens left in his mother's house during his time away73 or one of those he shipped north from Italy for his own use; by 1640, at least, it was recorded in Antwerp in the estate inventory of Nicolas Rockox.74 In that early work, Rubens staged dramatically posed figures with heavenly light serving more as a theatrical backdrop than an active force.
+Compositional echoes show that, after his return to Antwerp, this painting served as a stimulus for his ongoing exploration of the Conversion theme.

-Fig. 46 Peter Paul Rubens, The Conversion of Saint Paul, ca. 1599-1601, oil on panel, 72 x 103 cm. © Liechtenstein, The Princely Collections, Vaduz-Vienna (Scala, Florence / Art Resource, NY) (artwork in the public domain) [comparison viewer]
+Fig. 46 Peter Paul Rubens, The Conversion of Saint Paul, ca. 1599-1601, oil on panel, 72 x 103 cm. © Liechtenstein, The Princely Collections, Vaduz-Vienna (Scala, Florence / Art Resource, NY) (artwork in the public domain)